fllaca/scheriff/README.md

   okay [flags]

 Flags:
-  -f, --filename stringArray   that contains the configuration to be validated (default [.])
-  -h, --help                   help for okay
+  -c, --crd stringArray        files or directories that contain CustomResourceDefinitions to be used for validation -f, --filename stringArray   (required) file or directories that contain the configuration to be validated -h, --help                   help for okay
-  -R, --recursive              Process the directory used in -f, --filename recursively.
+  -R, --recursive              process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
-  -s, --schema string          Kubernetes OpenAPI schema
+  -s, --schema string          (required) Kubernetes OpenAPI V2 schema to validate against

 ```